kekyo/chibicc-cil-toolchain/README.md

   It may always operate as `AnyCPU` except in Windows CLR environment.
 * Log level is `warning` by default.
 These values ignore case.
 * When using the `-i` injection mode, the `-a`, `-v` and `-m` specifications are ignored.
+* chibild has the ability to automatically copy referenced assemblies except for system assemblies (such as `mscorlib.dll` and `System.Private.CoreLib.dll`), but if `-x` is specified, it will not automatically copy.
+  Note that this feature is simplified and may not copy all necessary files.
+  If you are planning a complex deployment, it is likely that you will need to build with MSBuild.

 ----